dansmyers/ProgrammingAndSoftwareDevelopment-Fall2020/Sprint-1-Intro_to_Java/Deliverables/RockPaperScissors.md

 ## Step 2: Scanner

-Add the line `import java.util.Scanner;` to the top of your program, then add a line to declare a `new Scanner` that reads from `System.in`.
+Add the line `import java.util.Scanner;` to the top of your program, then add a line to create a `new Scanner` that reads from `System.in`.

 ## Step 3: Print the Welcome Message and List the Three Moves